eadf/toxicblend.rs/README.md

 Takes an edge-only 3D mesh where one of the axis represents a distance.
 The operation puts voxelized rounded cones along the edges.
 The third axis represents the radius of the end points of the rounded cones.
+Note: Place the 2d geometry in the XY plane for best results (for the moment).

 Start with any closed loop 2d shape: ![metavolume](img/baloon_rust_1.png)